A word with the wordsmith: Oksyde, aka Freimah Aseka

 Interview by Olive Thiong’o

 Image: Oksyde (Freimah Aseka), Dandora Estate, Nairobi.
-Photograph taken by Armstrong Too.
+The photograph was taken by Armstrong Too.